 Although Neverland is a fictional place, popular Youtuber Mathew Patrick from The Film Theorists claims Peter Pan is set on the beautiful Turneffe Atoll off the coast of Belize.
 Forming part of the world’s second largest reef system, this atoll is alive with colourful corals, fish and rays, perfect for diving and snorkeling – one of the most beautiful examples of fictional places you can visit.

 It’s also the only location on the planet to match key aspects of Neverland from the book and movies.
 Turneffe Atoll has its own species of crocodile and was where real-life pirate Blackbeard (who Captain Hook originally worked for in the book) used to capture ships.
 And there’s no denying, it certainly is a little slice of paradise.

 Metropolis: New York

-The movies and original comics are set in the fictional city of Metropolis, believed to be based on New York.
+The movies and original comics are set in the fictional city of Metropolis, but this is certainly a fictional place you can visit – Metropolis is believed to be based on New York.
 Various iconic buildings appeared in the first movie, with a chase scene taking place through Grand Central Station and the Daily News Building in midtown acting as the Daily Planet.

 Alongside visiting these filming sites, a visit to New York takes in some of the most famous buildings and sights in the world.
 Climb the Empire State Building, experience Times Square or take a stroll through Central Park.
 With so much to see and do, New York could keep you entertained for weeks.